-Humaira started volunteering her services regularly in 2010 as a legal aid of Western Aid Missouri, volunteering at the Hotline for Safehome, as well as pro bono work for Children’s Center and the hospital along the way.
+Humaira started volunteering her services regularly in 2010 as a legal aid of Western Aid Missouri, volunteering at the Hotline for Safehome, as well as pro bono work for Children’s Center.
 In 2014 Humaira officially started her practice helping victims of abuse, and soon after started her nonprofit Breathe Hope.
 Unfortunately, as a small nonprofit, 2020 and the COVID-19 pandemic took its toll on Humaira’s organization.
 Despite difficulty in fundraising Humaira and her organization were able help pay for a few survivors hotel stay and cover some monthly bills for other survivors.

 In early March 2021, one of Humaira’s former colleagues reached out to inquire if she would be interested in a staff attorney position at Newhouse.
 Humaira had been waiting for an opportunity like this.
 Humaira connected with Courtney Thomas, President/CEO.
 Courtney’s vision for Newhouse and Humaira’s legal expertise were an ideal match.